 What is more noticeable is the brightness of a Super Full Moon.
-A supermoon can appear up to one third brighter than a normal Full Moon!
+A supermoon can appear around 15 per cent brighter than a normal Full Moon and up to 30 per cent brighter than the apogee Full Moon!

-This brings up a few questions.
-Why does the Moon's distance to Earth change?
-How close can it actually get?
+However, this brings up a few questions.
+For instance, why does the Moon's distance to Earth change?
+Also, how close can it actually get?

 If you were able to sit in a spaceship and watch Earth and the Moon from high above, it would appear as though the Moon was tracing out a circle in space as it travelled around the planet.
 As it turns out, though, if you carefully plot where the Moon is at each point in its orbit, it would be revealed that it actually travels along an ellipse.

-The Moon's average distance from Earth is considered to be 384,400 km.
-During each of these elliptical orbits, however, the Moon spends roughly half of the time a little closer to us than that, and the rest of the time a little bit farther away.
+The Moon's average distance from Earth (one Lunar Distance) is 384,400 km.
+During each of its elliptical orbits, though, the Moon spends roughly half of the time a little closer to us than that, and the rest of the time a little bit farther away.

 The astronomical term for when the Moon is at its closest distance to Earth during any particular orbit is perigee.
 The opposite point, when it is farthest from Earth on a particular orbit, is called apogee.

 From here on the surface of Earth, we can't watch the Moon travel in the same way, but it's still possible to keep track of this elliptical orbit.
 We do this by watching the apparent size and brightness of the Moon change from day-to-day and month-to-month.
-When the Moon is closer, it appears larger and brighter, and when it is farther away it appears smaller and dimmer.
+When the Moon is closer, it appears larger and brighter.
+When it is farther away, it appears smaller and dimmer.

 Since the Moon is not only influenced by Earth's gravity, but also the gravitational pull of the Sun, and the other planets in the solar system, each orbit around Earth is slightly different from the last.
 As a result, the Moon's orbital ellipse changes, month by month, and the timing and distance of the Moon's perigee and apogee change, as well.